-As the model, you must arrive at least 30 minutes before the start of the session (i.e. please get to the Windup Space by 6:30)—earlier, if you’ll need more time to get ready on site.
-Keep in mind that, since the Windup is primarily a music venue, there is no designated dressing room.
-There is a large back storage room that can be used as such, but if for some reason this is not available, you may have to change in the bathroom.
+As the model, you must arrive at least 30 minutes before the start of the session (i.e. please get to Creative Alliance by 6:30)—earlier, if you’ll need more time to get ready on site.
+Creative Alliance has a backstage dressing room in the theater.

 In exchange for providing the audience with inspiration during the three-hour session, you will be paid $100, in addition to tips given by our generous audience.
-If you are interested in performing a (roughly 5-minute) act during the session for an additional $40, please let us know in advance.
+If you are interested in performing a (roughly 5-minute) act during the session for an additional $50, please let us know in advance.
 A note on performances: for the best reception from our audience, we recommend lively, upbeat, dramatic, and/or funny acts; performances that are slow and sultry from start to finish tend not to get much of a reaction from our folks.

 No nudity will be involved.
 While we ask that you pose in an interesting costume that shows off your figure, outfits should be no more revealing than pasties and a g-string.
 (Gentlemen, pasties are optional.)
 Please bring two or three costumes.
 Two should be enough, if they are complex and layered enough to be stripped down over the course of several poses.

 Pillows will be provided, but we encourage you to bring any props that may complement your costumes.

 A note on themes: unlike most Dr. Sketchy’s branches, we do not usually have themed sessions, though we encourage any awesome suggestions for such sessions if you think you’ve already got two or three amazing costumes that would work together as a theme.
 Quality costumes are more important to us than themes, though, so please don’t feel like you need to make a far-fetched connection between good costumes, throw in a less-interesting costume to round out a theme, or suggest a theme for which you will have to rush to make costumes solely for your session.

 Our pose schedule is as follows, with 5- to 10-minute breaks in between each 20-minute set: